Futura-Py/weather/README.md

 To exit the app, click the "Exit" button.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Documentation

-Additionally, the code contains several functions and classes:
+Additionally, the code contains several functions, methods, and classes:

 ### `self_return_decorator()`
 A decorator function that allows for chaining of methods.
 This function takes a method as an argument and returns a new function that calls the original method and returns the instance of the class.